dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 #### Finding Data in the Cache.

 Every block in the m-way set-associative cache has an address tag associated with it.
 In addition, the tag also contains state bits such as valid bits to indicate whether the data is valid.
-Tags can also contain additional bits to indicate access information, sharing information, etc. that will be described in later sections.
+Tags can also contain additional bits to indicate access information, sharing information, etc., that will be described in later sections.

 ![Address organization for cache lookup.](../../img/uarch/CacheLookup.png){#fig:CacheLookup width=80%}